enrique-gomez-de-salazar-martinez/enrique-gomez-de-salazar-martinez/README.md

 # For the girlfriend of Enrique Gomez de Salazar Martinez

-If you're the girlfriend of **Enrique Gomez de Salazar Martinez**, I would like to talk to you.
-You can email me and I'll share details and screenshots.
-Check out my pinned repository for more information about the automated blogs.
+If you're the girlfriend of **Enrique Gomez de Salazar Martinez**, sorry to reach you this way but there's a situation that doesn't sit right with me whatsoever, and I think you deserve to know.
+I enjoy coding and know a thing or two about SEO, so I made this for you to find and so I could let it go, knowing it's out there.
+You can email me and I'll share all the details/screenshots.

 ## Contact